Key Facts

 Yes.
 Avoid being around anyone who has strep.
 If you’re living with someone who has a strep infection, wash your hands often, and don’t share drinking glasses, eating utensils, or toothbrushes.

 It’s also important to prevent re-infecting yourself.
 If you have strep, make sure to get a new toothbrush.
-Buy a new toothbrush (throw the old one away) when you have been on antibiotics for 2-3 days to lower your chance of getting re-infected.
-Otherwise it’s possible for the bacteria to live in the toothbrush and make you sick again once you’ve finished your medicine.
+Buy a new toothbrush (throw the old one away) after 2-3 days on antibiotics to lower your risk of re-infection.
+Otherwise, the bacteria can live in the toothbrush and make you sick again once you’ve finished your medicine.